orgrinrt/include_proc_macro/README.md

 This crate significantly reduces the boilerplate needed when creating procedural macros.
 Instead of writing out each proc macro definition, repetitively, with their proper attributes and function signatures, you can use the concise
 `macros!` syntax to define them all without thinking about the boilerplate.

-The ability to import implementations from external files can be useful for some use cases, such as when you want to keep your macro implementations separate from the main codebase, for whatever reason, or allow for external codegen injection, which you probably shouldn't do, but you can, and now it's prettier too.
+The ability to import implementations from external files can be useful for some use cases, such as when you want to keep your macro implementations separate from the main codebase, for whatever reason, or allow for external proc macro injection.

 ## The problem

-Rust's procedural macro system requires all procedural macros to be defined at the crate root with specific attributes (`#[proc_macro]`, `#[proc_macro_attribute]`, or
-`#[proc_macro_derive]`).
-This can lead to gigantic, hard-to-navigate root module, and even if avoiding that by doing it like this crate does under-the-hood, still very verbose and repetitive code.
-Rhe restriction that proc macro attributes can only be applied at the crate root makes it challenging to organize larger codebases with multiple macro implementations.
+Rust's procedural macro system requires all procedural macros to be defined at the crate root.
+This can lead to a gigantic, hard-to-navigate root module, and even if avoiding that some way, maybe by separating impls from the macro declarations like this crate does under-the-hood, still very verbose and repetitive code.
+It just makes it challenging to organize larger codebases with multiple macro implementations, if you want to keep them in the same crate.

 This crate solves these problems by:

 1. Providing a concise, declarative syntax for defining all types of procedural macros
 2. Supporting imports from various module paths and even external files
-3. Allowing for custom naming of macros separate from their implementation functions
+3. Allowing for custom naming of macros separate from their implementation
-4. Enabling batch definitions to reduce repetition
+4. Enabling batch definitions for much prettier and more readable root module

 This is all done via the macro, at compile time, so there are no runtime overhead or other similar implications to consider.
 The compilation time is slightly increased (due to this dependency), but this is of course only for your proc macro crate, and not for the actual code that uses the macros.
 For most use cases, you won't notice any side effects.